Abby Wambach: Amazing Athlete, Awful Defendant

 It must be a fascinating feeling, being famous.
-For most people, a DUI arrest and charges triggers a desire for self-preservation.
+For most people, a DUI arrest and charges trigger a desire for self-preservation, and most sensible people would make contacting a DUI and criminal lawyer a priority.
 For Wambach, it seems to have triggered a desire to preserve her reputation first.
 Not only is it unlikely to help her, but what she did is potentially disastrous to her ability to defend herself in her pending DUI case.

 Almost everyone is sorry about their DUI.
 They generally cooperate at the scene and then again at the station.
 They cry to the cop, or to their lawyer, or to the prosecutor or judge that they’ll never do it again.
 Honestly, they probably won’t.
 But we punish them anyway.

 Judges’ hands are almost always tied with mandatory sentencing provisions, and try as we defense attorneys might, prosecutors are rarely inclined to make a sweetheart deal simply because the defendant regrets it.
 Most of the time, it takes a viable defense and some intense bargaining or a hard fought trial to get a good resolution in a DUI case.
 Wambach probably destroyed any opportunity she had for that to happen.